EliahKagan/git_prompt_activate/README.md

 This project provides a script that, when sourced in Bash, writes information about the Git repository you're inside (if any) in the shell's primary prompt.

-This is an alterantive to changing existing lines in shell rcfiles that define or modify `$PS1`.
+This is an alternative to changing existing lines in shell rc files that define or modify `$PS1`.
 Instead of doing that, I wrote this file, which I source on most of my machines where I use `git`.